 Go stargazing at The Planetarium in Cape Town

 Iziko’s popular “theatre of stars” is one of only two planetaria in South Africa and offers visitors the ultimate armchair travel experience.
 The unique celestial theatre in the round uses a top notch star machine and multiple projectors to transport the audience through the wonders of the universe.
 The best thing about this venue is that it’s open no matter the weather outside!
 Inside the domed auditorium, the night sky is recreated, so no matter the weather the Planetarium sky is always clear.
-Shows take place daily – Monday to Friday shows at 14:00; Tuesday evening show at 20:00 and Saturday and Sunday shows at 12:00, 13:00 and 14:30.
+Find out more here.

 Go rose picking at Chart Farm

-Cost: Rose picking R5 per stem (pick your own) and R3 a stem on Sundays (pick your own).
+Cost: Rose picking R6.50 per stem (pick your own) and R7.50 per stem ready picked.

 Nothing says; “I love you” like a bunch or freshly picked roses.
 Chart Farm boasts a wide variety of roses for flower lovers to pick and enjoy at home.
 Their garden is a sea of beautiful colours and the roses here are always in full bloom!
 Head through with your special someone for lunch at the Chart Farm coffee shop and then spend the afternoon picking your favourite blooms to display at home.
 Click here for more information.

 Cost: Free to visit!